couchbase/couchnode/deps/lcb/doc/cbc-n1qlback.markdown

 For more complex queries (for example, placeholders, custom options), you may refer to the N1QL REST API reference.

+For example, the following line shows how to use named parameter

+    {"statement":"SELECT RAW meta().id FROM `travel-sample` WHERE type=$type LIMIT 1", "$type":"airline"}

+There is also special query option, `"n1qlback"`, which is stripped before sending the payload.
+Currently it allows to tell if the particular query must be prepared before execution:

+    {"statement":"SELECT * FROM `travel-sample` WHERE type=$type LIMIT 10", "$type":"airline", "n1qlback": {"prepare": true}}

 `n1qlback` requires that any resources (data items, indexes) are already defined.